 x = 36.

-But say that we want to find the inverse of a this function:
+Say that we want to write the inverse of a this function:

-Clearly, dividing by 5 is the inverse of multiplying by 5.
+Dividing by −5 is the inverse of multiplying by −5.

 g(x) = −2x + 2.

 For, f is the function that multiplies its argument by −½ --equivalently, divides by −2 -- and then adds 1.
 Its inverse will therefore first subtract 1: